Alvarado (municipality)

-Alvarado is one of the 212 municipalities of the Mexican state of Veracruz.
+Alvarado is a municipality in the Mexican state of Veracruz.
 The municipality is part of the state's Papaloapan Region and its municipal seat is established at the homonymous city of Alvarado.

 History

 In 1816, the citizens of the village of San Cristóbal de Alvarado sought the designation of Town from Ferdinand VII, King of Spain.
-The King granted the village the title of Town on 8 September 1816 by Royal Decree, which had a cost of 92,800 maravedís.
-Almost two years later, on 5 September 1818 the same Ferdinand VII authorized the first Honorable Ayuntamiento or city council.
+The King granted the village the title of Town on 8 September 1816 by Royal Decree, at a cost of 92,800 maravedís.
+Almost two years later, on 5 September 1818, Ferdinand VII authorized the first Honorable Ayuntamiento or city council.
 On 3 October 1818, the first City Council was established with Tomás Hondal serving as first Mayor.

 Once the Independence War was over, the State enacted its own Constitution in which the state territory was divided in 4 departments and 12 cantons.
 The municipality of Alvarado was assigned to the Canton of Veracruz in the Department of Veracruz.

 Geography

-The municipality has an extension of 826.9 km2 and an elevation of 10 m.
+The municipality has an area of 826.9 km2 and an elevation of 10 m.
 It is located in the state's Papaloapan region and is bordered by the municipalities of Boca del Río, Tlalixcoyan, Medellín, Ignacio de la Llave, Ixmatlahuacan, Acula, Tlacotalpan and Lerdo de Tejada.